Soundproofing a garage door – Create a quieter and more comfortable environment

 Increased energy efficiency

-Improved relations with neighbors
+Better relationship with neighbors

-Prevents loud noises from disturbing the surroundings.
+Prevents loud noises from disturbing the surrounding area.

 How sound travels through a garage door

-To ensure effective soundproofing, it is important to understand how sound travels through a garage door:
+For soundproofing to be effective, it is important to understand how sound travels through a garage door:

-Airborne noise
+Airborne sound

-Structure-borne noise
+Structure-borne sound

 Sound leakage